 Child and Family Traumatic Stress Intervention

-CFTSI is a brief (5‐8 session), evidence‐based early intervention for children 7 to 18 years old that reduces traumatic stress reactions and the onset of PTSD.
+The CFTSI is a brief (5‐8 session), evidence‐based early intervention for children 7 to 18 years old, young children ages 3-6 and children in foster care, that reduces traumatic stress reactions and the onset of PTSD.
 CFTSI is implemented within 30-45 days following a traumatic event or the disclosure of physical or sexual abuse.
 CFTSI is used successfully with children with extensive trauma histories.
 In addition, CFTSI can act as a seamless introduction to longer‐term treatment and other mental health interventions when necessary.

 The goal of CFTSI is to decrease post-traumatic stress reactions and onset of PTSD by increasing communication and family support.
 As an evidence‐based early intervention, CFTSI fills the gap between standardized acute interventions and evidence‐based, longer‐term treatments required to deal with enduring posttraumatic reactions.